The Strangest Animal Found in Each State

 The spoonbill is hard to miss thanks to its millennial pink feathers.
 But it’s the long speckled proboscis that leaves a lasting impression.
 Especially if you get to see one swinging it side to side to push away the muck in mudflats, tide pools, mangrove keys, and coastal marshes while on the prowl for crustaceans, snails, and various other residents of shallow waters.
 According to the Audubon Field Guide, they also use that beak as foreplay.
 Males and females first interact aggressively then huddle close, present twigs to each other, and wildly cross and clasp bills.
 For an unknown reason, the entire flock will suddenly fly up and circle the breeding area at the beginning of the season.
 They are no deadbeat dads either.
 They use the bill to gather materials to construct the nest should mating be successful and eventually help feed their young.

 An Oxford University study revealed that Tardigrades, eight-legged microscopic critters with a sucker-like pharynx on their faces, could outlive humans by 10 billion years because the sturdy water bears can survive extreme conditions like dehydration, freezing, autoclaving, exposure to the vacuum of space, and irradiation by using cryptobiosis to shut down their metabolism.
-They live in water and on lichen and moss in most countries and states including Maine and make a cameo in the new Ant-Man sequel.
+They live in water and on lichen and moss in most countries and states including Maine.
+Meet 6 more immortal animals that can basically live forever.

 This massive semi-aquatic rodent was introduced to America back in 1899 to kickstart a fur-farm industry.
 When the market collapsed in the 1940s, U.S. Fish & Wildlife reports that thousands were released into the wild and have been reported in 40 states.
 Nutria spend their days demolishing vegetation and roots, damaging ditches and levies with its burrowing, reproducing like wildfire (females can breed 48 hours after giving birth), and frightening musophobes (someone afraid of rats) with their beaver-like looks.
 Their hind legs are smaller than rear ones giving them a hunchback appearance.
 They have large yellow-orange front teeth, heavy scaly tails covered in wiry hairs, and facial features set high on their heads.
 Then there’s the vestigial toe dangling unconnected to the webbing that holds the other toes together.
 It does not show up in tracks.
 Female teats are also on the side of the body instead of the chest.
 Can you guess these other animals based on their tracks?